Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 Applicators must always read and follow all label directions.
 It is a violation of federal and state law to use any new dicamba product in a manner inconsistent with the label.

-What is the additional label restriction added by the Minnesota Department of Agriculture (MDA) for new dicamba product use to help reduce off-target damage in the 2019 growing season?
+What is the additional label restriction added by the Minnesota Department of Agriculture (MDA) for new dicamba product use to prevent off-target damage in the 2019 growing season?

 The Commissioner reviewed the U.S. Environmental Protection Agency’s new restrictions and 2018 MDA dicamba survey results, and in consultation with the University of Minnesota, other experts, and dicamba manufacturers established the following restriction on the use of new dicamba products in Minnesota in 2019:

 - Cutoff date: Do not apply after June 20

 Is the Minnesota restriction on the federal label?
 Where do I find the Minnesota labels?

 No; the Minnesota cutoff date of June 20, 2019 is not on the federal labels.
 It is on a Section 24(c) special local need (SLN) label for each new dicamba product.
 You can obtain the Minnesota labels here, Engenia, XtendiMax, FeXapan and Tavium.